SEO Website Redesign Checklist

 5. Optimize Your Images

 Use descriptive alt text for your images, and compress them to reduce file size and improve page loading speed.
-Choose appropriate file names that include relevant keywords.
+Choose file names that include relevant keywords.

 6. Internal Linking